- American Physical Society Sites

 Joel Corbo is a Senior Research Associate at the University of Colorado Boulder.
 His work at CU focuses on implementing and studying mechanisms that align with the institutional change literature for improving undergraduate education in STEM departments.
 In particular, he co-created the Departmental Action Team (DAT) model to support departments in creating sustainable change around broad-scale educational issues and to help DAT participants become better change agents.
 He served as one of the first DAT facilitators and researchers and is currently PI on a project that has expanded the DAT model to two universities.
 Corbo (along with Turpen) was also part of the team that created Faculty Online Learning Communities (FOLCs), virtual communities of faculty who meet regularly during the academic year to support each other in improving their teaching.
 He also helped to found and lead the Berkeley Compass Project, a student-run organization dedicated to supporting underrepresented students in physics, and he co-leads the Access Network, a national network of student-centered equity programs inspired by Compass.
 Before coming to CU, Joel received a bachelor’s degree in physics from MIT and a Ph.D. in physics from UC Berkeley, where he studied ultracold atomic gases using quantum Monte Carlo simulation techniques.

-David Craig, Le Moyne College & Oregon State University, Task Force Co-Chair
+David Craig, Oregon State University, Task Force Co-Chair

-David Craig was the chair of the department of physics and the director of engineering programs at Le Moyne College for twelve years before taking his current leave at Oregon State University.
+David Craig is Associate Head of the Department of Physics at Oregon State University.
 His research interests are in the foundations of quantum mechanics, quantum gravity, and quantum cosmology.
-Dr. Craig received his Ph.D. in theoretical physics from the University of California, Santa Barbara, before becoming a National Research Fellow of the Canadian Institute for Theoretical Astrophysics.
+Dr. Craig received his PhD in theoretical physics from the University of California, Santa Barbara, before becoming a National Research Fellow of the Canadian Institute for Theoretical Astrophysics.
 He has collaborated with physicists across the world, and enjoyed an appointment as a visiting scientist at the Perimeter Institute for Theoretical Physics.
-Craig conducted research and taught at the University of Minnesota, Morris, Hamilton College, and the State University of New York prior to joining the faculty at Le Moyne.
+Craig conducted research and taught at the University of Minnesota, Morris, Hamilton College, and the State University of New York prior to joining the faculty at Le Moyne College in Syracuse, New York, where he was chair of the department of physics and director of engineering programs for twelve years before moving to Oregon State University.
 Dr. Craig served as a member of the APS Committee on Education and as a consultant to APS on the work which led to the formation of the EP3 Project.

 Noah Finkelstein, University of Colorado Boulder, Task Force Member